After-School Drop-Off Coffee: Creating Connection in Busy Mornings

 - Spring/Summer: Iced coffee, cold brew, or fruit-infused water alongside herbal teas.

 A small vase of flowers or a lit candle adds instant warmth — it’s amazing how those little details shift the energy of a space.
+You can also add a small seasonal syrup selection to make drinks feel playful and customizable.
+Check out our favorite syrups on Amazon.

 Focus on Connection, Not Perfection